johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 #### Electricity

-As a side effect of the high voltage used in the British electric system (double the voltage in the US), they are very anxious to keep electricity away from the bathroom.
+As a side effect of the high voltage used in the British electric system (double the voltage in the US), they are very anxious to keep electricity away from the bathroom because of the presence of water.
 The only electric outlet you will see in the bathroom is a special lower voltage outlet for electric shavers.
 You won't find a wall switch inside the bathroom, although there may be a non-conducting pull cord hanging down for an overhead lamp.

 And yet in most cases shower water is heated by electricity.
 Ah, British showers.